lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h3>More topics</h3>

-For further details about clauses used in a *query*, refer to the following topics:
+For more information about clauses that are used in a *query*, see the following topics:
 * [COSURI](#COSURI)
 * [CRN_URI](#CRN_URI)
 * [DB2_TABLE_URI](#DB2_TABLE_URI)